Right now more people than ever are trying to figure out how to work at home successfully, for a prolonged undetermined length of time.

 So it’s even more vital to have that Sunday sit down or even find a way to give each other access to diaries to coordinate work life and family life.

 4: Use The Pomorodo Technique

 Can you stay focused and on task while working at home?

 Just use the Pomodoro Technique to ensure you complete tasks and take a break.

-This technique will stop you wasting valuable work time through checking your emails, social networking sites, and text messages during the day.
+This technique will stop you from wasting valuable work time by checking your emails, social networking sites, and text messages during the day.
 For better concentration and greater productivity, refrain from these activities while working (unless you need to check emails for your work).

-Better yet schedule in a 25 minute session just for checking emails and responding.
+Better yet schedule a 25-minute session just for checking emails and responding.